Death of Michael Jackson: Local

+International

 The day after Jackson's death, the mayor of Rio de Janeiro announced that the city would erect a statue of him in the favela of Dona Marta.
 Jackson visited the community in 1996 and filmed a music video for "They Don't Care About Us" there.
 The mayor said that Jackson had helped make the community into "a model for social development".
-Memorials were held in locations as diverse as Tokyo, Bucharest and Baku, Azerbaijan.
+Memorials were held in Tokyo, Japan, Bucharest, Romania, and Baku, Azerbaijan.
 In Midyat, Turkey, a Salat al-Janazah (Islamic funeral prayer) was performed, and traditional funeral helva distributed.

 The music video for "Do the Bartman", a Simpsons song co-written by Jackson, was broadcast ahead of an episode rerun of The Simpsons on June 28.
 It featured a title card paying tribute to Jackson.
 The 1991 Simpsons episode "Stark Raving Dad", which Jackson guest-starred in, was broadcast on Fox on July 5.
 The episode had been broadcast on the Dutch Comedy Central the day after his death and was dedicated to Jackson's memory.
 His 1978 film The Wiz (in which he co-starred alongside Diana Ross and Richard Pryor) was briefly rereleased in a rare 35mm format and was shown at the Hollywood Theater in his honor.
 It was also re-released a week prior to the release of Michael Jackson's This Is It in select cities.
 Madonna opened the 2009 MTV Video Music Awards with a speech about Michael Jackson.
 Janet Jackson made an appearance at the VMAs to pay a musical tribute to her brother and honor his career.
 He was honored with a posthumous lifetime achievement award during the 52nd Annual Grammy Awards on January 31, 2010.
 Jackson was featured in the 82nd annual Academy Awards ceremony's "In Memoriam" tribute.